boucadair/WG-Charters/onions-bofrequest.md

 ## Description

 A variety of service abstraction mechanisms are used in modern networks to provide differentiated services, simplify provisioning, and create operational boundaries.
-These include VPNs, service chains, traffic-engineered services, and network slicing.
+These include (but are not limited to) VPNs, service chains, traffic-engineered services, attachment circuits, and network slicing.
 The operational workflows for deploying, monitoring, troubleshooting, and evolving these service abstractions are inconsistent and often specific to each deployment.

 The ONIONS BoF will build on the IAB NEMOPS workshop and establish the operators’ use of abstractions, as well as the challenges faced, to enable operators to manage and automate service abstractions reliably.
 The goal is to determine whether there is consensus to form a working group focused on operationalising service abstractions, including: